Arrangements for Children

 The Children Act 1989 is the main piece of legislation dealing with family disputes about children.
 This legislation states that the child’s welfare is paramount.
 The court will also consider the child’s wishes and feelings, their physical, emotional and educational needs, the likely effect of any change in their circumstances, their age, sex and background, any harm that they have suffered, and how capable each parent is of meeting their needs.

-Arrangements for Children Lawyers
+Our Arrangements for Children Legal Team

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.